apigee-127/volos-connectors/volos-salesforce/README.md

 # Salesforce SOQL to REST mapping

-The file ``queryToRestMap.js`` contains the infomation that maps SOQL query parameters to RESTful API resources.
+The file ``queryToRestMap.js`` contains the information that maps SOQL query parameters to RESTful API resources.
 The file is JSON, and the pattern you need to follow to configure your mappings is fairly straightforward.
 Let's see how this works.

 ### Understanding the mapping file structure